CarrieForle/CustomTranslationSilksong/docs/README.md

 > [!NOTE]
 > This mod contains another folder called `languages`.
 This is for the translation **just for this mod**, not related to vanilla game text.

-This mod is also capable of loading existing fan-made translation to an extent, so that you don't have to replace game files and can easily manage it with this mod.
-[See here for more details](guide/load-fan-made-translation-without-exporting/README.md).
+To load existing translation that requires replacing `resources.assets`, [see here for more details](guide/load-fan-made-translation-without-exporting/README.md).

 # I18N

-This mod is compatible with [I18N](https://thunderstore.io/c/hollow-knight-silksong/p/silksong_modding/I18N/) and allow you to translate/load translation in unsupported languages for mods by including the translation file named with lowercase language code.
+This mod is compatible with [I18N](https://thunderstore.io/c/hollow-knight-silksong/p/silksong_modding/I18N/) and allows you to translate/load translation in unsupported languages for mods by including the translation file named with lowercase language code.

 For example, if you want to translate a mod into Thai, you would provide `th.json` under its `languages` folder.